sengulozaydin/Steam-Analysis/README.md

 - A moderate positive correlation was found between games played and achievements earned.
 - Significant differences in player activity were observed across countries based on ANOVA analysis.
 - Statistical testing showed that hardcore players earn significantly more achievements than casual players.
-- Player segmentation revealed distinct casual, active, and hardcore player groups.
+- K-Means clustering revealed distinct casual, active, and hardcore player segments.
+- Longer player lifetime was associated with higher activity and achievement levels.